akwohlgenant/andywohlg/content/post/2021-03-31-test-first-post/index.markdown

 ## My First R Markdown Post

-This is my first post, I will just be plotting some random stuff to see if it works.
+This is my first post, and I will just be plotting some random stuff to see if it works.
 I will also be testing a function I copied from Julia Silge's *silgelib* package to make my plots look as nice as hers look in her post on Super Bowl Commercials and Bootstrap Confidence Intervals.